vysheradugi4/silly-datatable/projects/silly-datatable/README.md

 * `value` – Initial value of form field (optional).

+* `valueKeyName` – Used in dropbox input, for define value key name for show data in select.

 * `placeholder` – Placeholder of  form field (optional).

 * `controlClass` – Form field class (optional).